Evelyn Bowen

-Evelyn Bowen (18 June 1911 – 4 November 1994), was a Welsh and Canadian actress, director, writer, editor and educator.
+Evelyn Bowen (18 June 1911 – 4 November 1994) was a Welsh-Canadian actress, director, writer, editor and educator.

 Biography

 Esther Evelyn Sara Owen Bowen was born on 18 June 1911 in Cardigan, Wales to Evan Owen Bowen, a doctor and Elizabeth Evans.
 Her father died when she was three and her mother remarried Owen Davies.
 Her mother's father was mayor of Cardigan.
 The Evans family spoke Welsh at home.
 The Bowens spoke English.
 Davies moved the family to Carnarvon in North Wales.

 Bowen was educated in St. Winifred’s School for Girls in Llanfairfechan before going to the London Academy of Music and Dramatic Art until 1929.

 When in London, Bowen began her acting career at Old Vic Shakespearean Company.
 As an actor entering the profession, many of her early roles were as "extra", a second for roles of more senior members of the company; with experience she began to take on roles herself.

 After her time with the Old Vic, she worked with the MacDona Players which produced travelling productions performed in smaller cities throughout Britain.

 In 1932 she was a member of John Martin Harvey's company doing its last tour of Canada.
 On that tour, she was taken to a performance by a traditional Chinese theatre company in Vancouver where she was struck by the precision, delicacy and artistry of a production that used masks, mime and dance, was ritualistic, traditional and popular.

 She returned to Wales where she became a founder of the Welsh National Theatre Company and was its director from 1933 to 1936.

 She met Irish writer, dramatist and director of the Abbey Theatre Frank O'Connor in 1936.
 He persuaded Seán Ó Faoláin that Bowen should play the lead role in the upcoming Abbey production of his play, She had to Do Something.
 After controversy among Abbey actors and management, she was granted the role; the play was produced in 1937.
 Bowen moved to Dublin to take on the part.
 She married O'Connor in 1939; the couple divorced in 1953.

 In 1956, Bowen migrated to Canada.